adrian-heouairi/linux-setup/README.md

 All of this procedure is independent from the Linux username.

 The linux-setup directory can be anywhere.
 Launch linux-setup/bin/linux-setup.sh to setup (it doesn't need to be in PATH).
-Logout login is required the first time for Ubuntu to put the scripts in PATH.
+Logout login or even reboot is required the first time for Ubuntu to put the scripts in PATH.

 The only addon features as of right now:
 - Putting your personal scripts in `~/D/linux-setup-addon/bin/` so they are in PATH.
 - You can add bash scripts you want to start at login in `~/.config/linux-setup/autostart/`.
 They must be scripts that start a program only if it is not already started.
 - You can put `export KEY=value` environment variable in `~/.config/linux-setup-env/*`.

-The scripts in setup-scripts can be run directly if you want, but having run linux-setup.sh and logout login beforehand is necessary.
+The scripts in setup-scripts can be run directly if you want, but having run linux-setup.sh and having the scripts in PATH is required.
 They must stay in the linux-setup folder because they need `../../resources/`.

 # To do manually